It is usually good when you can work out your budget.

 Fact is until you have a clear idea on how much you allow yourself to spend, there is no chance to save money.

-Thankfully, technology has thrown out a number of apps to instill disciplines into us, so that you can set realistic budget and keep track of your expenses in real time mode.
+Thankfully, technology has thrown out a number of apps to instill disciplines in us, so that you can set realistic budget and keep track of your expenses in real time mode.

-This works just as well for a high office executive who need to be accountable to his expense account, or a part time student who needs to balance his finance.
+This works just as well for a high office executive who needs to be accountable to his expense account, or a part time student who needs to balance his finance.